slatedb/slatedb/docs/0002-compaction.md

 The Compaction Executor initializes as follows:
 1. Update the `compactor_epoch` in the manifest using CAS
-2. Initialize the Compaction Policy by creating an instance based on `compaction.policy`, creating, a channel, and calling `start`
+2. Initialize the Compaction Scheduler by creating an instance based on `compaction.scheduler`, creating, a channel, and calling `start`
 3. Send the initial db state (as returned in the manifest) over the channel

 Then, the compactor periodically polls the manifest.
 On every poll, the compactor:
 1. Check if the `compactor_epoch` is different than the compactor’s epoch.
 If it is, exit.
-2. If the db has new l1 SSTs, send a `DBStateUpdate` message over the policy channel.
+2. If the db has new l0 SSTs, send a `DBStateUpdate` message over the scheduler channel.

 ##### Executing a Compaction